 I have always been a very visual person.
 Everything I feel or think of comes with a mental picture.
 Therefore it came as no surprise to me that, as I tried to figure out a way out of my mental impasse, I began to visualise my rational side as Captain Flint, and my emotional side as Billy Bones.

 And so my brains began toying with those images to represent my mental issues.

-As a writer, I knew well enough that my thoughts, mindset, hopes and fears tended to show up in the stories I wrote.
+As a long-time writer, I knew well enough that my thoughts, mindset, hopes and fears tended to show up in the stories I wrote.
 Never directly, but through archetypes and plot patterns that mirrored things from my life.
 The same happened now.

 Daydreaming up all kinds of scenarios gave me a lot of insights about the exact nature of the conflicts between rational thoughts and intuitive emotions, but the impasse itself persisted.
 In my mind, the images of Bones and Flint were always fighting – although neither of them actually wanted to fight the other.